• Recipes

 💡 Tips & Tricks

-• Using foil helps to keep the mess to a minimum, just remember to poke a few holes in it to let the air circulate.
-Alternatively you can use these air fryer liners.
+• ✔️ Using foil helps to keep the mess to a minimum, just remember to poke a few holes in it to let the air circulate.
+Alternatively, you can use an air fryer liner.

-• You can also slice the banana into rounds if you prefer.
-Just pour the melted butter in a bowl, add the bananas, then toss the bananas in the sugar and cinnamon mixture.
+• ✔️ You can also slice the banana into rounds if you prefer.
+Just pour the melted butter into a bowl, add the bananas, then toss the banana circles in the sugar and cinnamon mixture.

 🍴 Serving Suggestions